spslater/targpg/README.md

 Load the password of the archive from a file instead of stdin.

 ### add
+Add new files to the archive. `--directory` sets the working directory so files are added relative to that directory.

+### update
+Update existing files in the archive.
+If they don't exist then an error will be raised. `--directory` sets the working directory so files are added relative to that directory.

+### remove
-Add new files to the archive.
-If the `--unique` flag is used, then existing files will cause an error.
-The `--update` flag will replace existing files with ones passed in. `--directory` sets the working directory so files are added relative to that directory.
+Remove existing files in the archive.
+If they don't exist then an error will be raised. `--directory` sets the working directory so files are added relative to that directory.

 ### extract